wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/manage-virtual-desktops/includes/4-configure-windows-365.md

 Before a user can use a Cloud PC, you must assign a Windows 365 license to that user.
 You can assign the licenses to users or groups using one of the administrative portals or PowerShell.
 To assign licenses using the Azure AD admin center, perform the following.

-1. Sign in to the Azure AD admin center with a license administrator account.<br>
+1. Sign in to the Azure AD admin center with a license administrator account.
-2. Select **Licenses** to open a page where you can see and manage all licensable products in the organization.<br>
+2. Select **Licenses** to open a page where you can see and manage all licensable products in the organization.
-3. Select a user or group, and then use the **Select** button at the bottom of the page to confirm your selection.<br>
+3. Select a user or group, and then use the **Select** button at the bottom of the page to confirm your selection.
-4. Under All products, select **Windows 365.** Select **Assign** at the top of the page.<br>
+4. Under All products, select **Windows 365.** Select **Assign** at the top of the page.
 5. On the Assign license page, select **Users and groups** to open a list of users and groups.
 6. Select **Assign** at the bottom of the page.